bsalehe/pipeline_canker_cherry/README.md

 The OrthoFinder 2.5.4 (https://github.com/davidemms/OrthoFinder/releases/tag/2.5.4) was used to perform the orthologous analysis.

 ## General location for pipeline Outputs
-There paths for pipeline outputs are:
+The paths for pipeline outputs are:

 ### Preprocessing and assembly
 - `/data/scratch/bsalehe/canker_cherry_pipeline_output/assembly_pre-processing`